davidmoten/odata-client/README.md

 * Interschema references supported (Thompson-Reuters Datascope API uses interschema references)
 * Http calls using java.net.URLConnection or using Apache HttpClient
 * Collections are `Iterable` and streamable (via `.stream()`)
-* Paging is handled for you automatically when iterating large collections
+* Paging is handled for you automatically when iterating collections
 * Bound actions and functions are supported (unbound in the [TODO] list)
 * Generated code is very clean - well formatted, no redundant imports ([example](src/docs/FileAttachment.java))
 * Microsoft Graph v1.0 client